Our Services

 Helpful Resources

-Lowering TPO antibodies involves confirming elevated levels with detailed lab work, optimized thyroid medications, and a targeted detox diet for thyroid antibodies supported by key supplements and lifestyle adjustments.
-These science based strategies can reduce inflammation and calm the autoimmune attack to improve thyroid function and symptoms.
+Lowering TPO (thyroid peroxidase) antibodies starts with confirming elevated levels through comprehensive lab work, optimizing thyroid medication, and following a targeted anti-inflammatory diet supported by evidence-based supplements and lifestyle changes.
+These strategies help calm the autoimmune attack on the thyroid, reduce inflammation, and improve both thyroid function and symptoms.

 Thyroid peroxidase antibodies (TPO-Ab) are a key marker of autoimmune thyroid disease.
 High TPO levels indicate your immune system is attacking your own thyroid, leading to inflammation, slowed thyroid function (hypothyroidism) and symptoms like fatigue, weight gain and brain fog.
 The good news: science-based strategies—including a targeted "detox diet for thyroid antibodies"—can help reduce TPO levels and calm the immune attack.